 - Parenting materials

 Available for use in the library:

 - Flashcards (topics include math, vocabulary, and more) NEW

 - Reference materials

-- Magazine & Newspaper databases and online Encyclopedias for homework help (also available from home with a Clifton Park - Halfmoon Public Library card)
+- Online magazines, newspapers, and encyclopedias for homework help (also available from home with a Clifton Park - Halfmoon Public Library card)

-- Computers featuring Disney Junior, PBS Kids, funbrain, Dora the Explorer, Magic Schoolbus Explores in the Age of Dinosaurs, Blue's ABC Time Activities, Clifford the Big Red Dog Reading and more.
+- Computers featuring PBS Kids, funbrain, Dora the Explorer, Magic Schoolbus Explores in the Age of Dinosaurs, Blue's ABC Time Activities, Clifford the Big Red Dog Reading and more.

 - iPads (Library District residents only)